Andrew Vaughn Player Props: White Sox vs. Twins

-Andrew Vaughn -- 1-for-4 with a double in his most recent game -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Pablo Lopez on the mound, on April 11 at 7:40 PM ET.
+On Wednesday, Andrew Vaughn (on the back of going 1-for-4 with a double and two RBI) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Twins.
+In his previous appearance, he went 1-for-4 with a double and two RBI against the Twins.

 Andrew Vaughn Game Info & Props vs. the Twins